Madame Barbot de Villeneuve's La Belle et La Bete: Reflections on the Original Beauty & the Beast Tale

 The OG Beauty and the Beast

-Reflections on the original - La Belle et La Bête by Madame Gabrielle-Suzanne Barbot de Villeneuve, written 1740:
+Reflections on the original - La Belle et La BĂȘte by Madame Gabrielle-Suzanne Barbot de Villeneuve, written 1740:

-• Beauty and the Beast Author Barbot de Villeneuve
+• Beauty and the Beast Author Barbot de Villeneuve; Beauty and the Beast books and retellings

 Barbot de Villeneuve,